Murder of Kiplyn Davis

-Kiplyn Davis (July 1, 1979 — May 2, 1995) was a 15-year-old American high school student who disappeared from her high school campus in Spanish Fork, Utah.
+Kiplyn Davis (July 1, 1979 — May 2, 1995) was a 15-year-old high school student who disappeared from her high school campus in Spanish Fork, Utah.
 She is one of the featured children on the Polly Klaas Foundation website.
 In 2011, a classmate was convicted of manslaughter in the murder of Davis and sentenced to 15 years in prison.
 However, the man refused to name his alleged accomplices or indicate where Davis's remains were supposedly concealed.